lzap/foreman-elasticsearch/README.md

     elastic# wget https://artifacts.elastic.co/downloads/kibana/kibana-5.6.16-x86_64.rpm

 Install ElasticSearch, then enable and start the service.
-By default ElasticSearch listens only on localhost, configure external IP address which is reachable from Satellite Server.
-In this example we assume that the host named elastic.example.com has IP address 1.2.3.4:
+By default ElasticSearch listens only on localhost, configure either an external IP address which is reachable from Satellite Server or listening on all interfaces:

     elastic# rpm -i elasticsearch-5.6.16.rpm

     elastic# grep network.host /etc/elasticsearch/elasticsearch.yml
-    network.host: 1.2.3.4
+    network.host: 0.0.0.0

     elastic# systemctl daemon-reload
     elastic# systemctl enable elasticsearch.service
     elastic# systemctl start elasticsearch.service

-Install the Kibana UI, configure external IP address which is reachable from the server and then enable and start the service.
+Install the Kibana UI, configure external IP address in the same way and then enable and start the service.

     elastic# rpm -i kibana-5.6.16-x86_64.rpm

     elastic# grep server.host /etc/kibana/kibana.yml
-    server.host: "1.2.3.4"
+    server.host: "0.0.0.0"

+By default, Kibana expects ElasticSearch running on localhost port 9200 which is sufficient if it was configured to listen on all interfaces.
+In case it was configured for a particular IP address, change the configuartion:

     elastic# grep elasticsearch.url /etc/kibana/kibana.yml
     elasticsearch.url: "http://1.2.3.4:9200"

+And restart the service:

     elastic# systemctl daemon-reload
     elastic# systemctl enable kibana.service